mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 %}

 {% include verse.html
-text="Then the righteous will shine like the sun in the kingdom of their Father.
-Let anyone with ears listen!" verse="Matthew 13:43"
+text="Then the righteous will shine like the sun in the Kingdom of their Father.
+He who has ears to hear, let him hear." verse="Matthew 13:43"
 %}

 {% include verse.html
-text="Those who are wise shall shine like the brightness of the sky, and those who lead the many to righteousness, like the stars forever and ever." verse="Daniel 12:3"
+text="Those who are wise will shine as the brightness of the expanse.
+Those who turn many to righteousness will shine as the stars forever and ever." verse="Daniel 12:3"
 %}
 </div>